cespedes/sqlvi/README.md

 After the editor finishes, it calculates if there are changes and, if so, it updates the database accordingly.

+In this state, it only works with PostgreSQL databases.

 ## Work in progress

 This project is a work in progress.
 Right now, it cannot do any changes in SQL: